 About Us

 When I started container gardening on a balcony almost 20 years ago, I fell in love with the idea of growing my own food.
 Over several years, I grew veggies in backyard gardens, community gardens, and even rooftop gardens.
-Seven years ago, I decided to follow this passion – I changed careers and became a member farmer on urban agricultural farmland in Downsview Park.
+Nine years ago, I decided to follow this passion – I changed careers and became a member farmer on urban agricultural farmland in Downsview Park.
 I went back to school and completed certificates and diplomas in Horticulture, Sustainable Urban Agriculture, and Growing Plants for Profit from the University of Guelph.

 I’ve helped start community gardens, facilitated gardening programs with kids and newcomers, led a rooftop gardening program, and worked with community co-ops and horticultural gardens to increase food security in their neighbourhoods.
-Community food security initiatives that I’m currently involved with include Edible Allan Gardens and Food Up Front.

 Sustainability